 “Straightening up, Jesus said to her, ‘Woman, where are they?
 Did no one condemn you?’
 She said, ‘No one, Lord.’
 And Jesus said, ‘Well, I do not condemn you either.
 Now go and from now on, sin no more.” – John 8:11

 “I do not condemn you.
 Now go and sin no more.”
-Even though she deserved to die, according to the law, Jesus Christ said, “I do not condemn you,” and then He told her to “sin no more.”
+Even though according to the law she should be put to death, Jesus Christ said, “I do not condemn you,” and then He told her to “sin no more.”

 Sometimes the church gets this backwards.
 We say, “Look, if you’re willing to change your life, then you can experience the love of Christ.
 Change your life first, and then you can be welcomed here.

-Grasp God’s grace – today.
+Grasp God’s grace – and do it today.